oracle/terraform-provider-oci/docs/core/volume_backups.md

 The following arguments are supported:

 * `display_name` - (Optional) A user-friendly name for the volume backup.
 Does not have to be unique and it's changeable.
 Avoid entering confidential information.
+* `type` - (Optional) The type of backup to create.
+If omitted, defaults to INCREMENTAL.
+Supported values are 'FULL' or 'INCREMENTAL'.
 * `volume_id` - (Required) The OCID of the volume that needs to be backed up.